PoolParty 2022 Release 1: With an Eye for Security, Scalability, and Speed

 Different PoolParty components have different requirements when it comes to graph databases they integrate with.
 Yet it seems that the common denominator is their need for a fast high-performing semantic reasoning engine.
 RDFox triplestore can deliver that and much more.

 PoolParty 2022 Release 1 made the configuration of a connection to an RDFox graph database a walk in the park.
 Once configured, you can use it in combination with various PoolParty components in numerous use case scenarios, such as to build a semantic search engine to offer your customers intelligent search results humans expect.
+See our step-by-step guide to learn how to start.

 Altogether, our 2022 release of PoolParty ensures an overall better user experience.
 With this release, we deliver stronger security, easier user management, and the tools to build semantic search and recommender systems.